SystemsApproach/book/status.md

 For a roadmap of ongoing and planned work, see the [book wiki](https://github.com/SystemsApproach/book/wiki).

+## December 31, 2018

+This latest version is tagged `5.2`.
+It includes two major updates:
+Section 2.8 on *Access Networks* (including fiber-to-the-home and 5G cellular) and Section 3.4 on *Switch Implementations* (including recently available white-boxes switches).
+This version also corrects many typos.

 ## October 5, 2018

 This latest version is tagged `5.1`.
 It is the result of a